webdjoe/pyshopify/README.md

 To build the dataabse, run the [setup.sql](docker/scripts/setup.sql) script in the `docker/scripts` folder.
 This has only been tested on Microsoft SQL Server 2019 but can easily be adapted for other databases.
 It will set up all of the required tables and stored procedures.

+The `DateDimension` table can be created from the [dates.sql](docker/scripts/dates.sql) script in the [docker/scripts](docker/scripts) fold.

+Both are ran automatically when running the docker container.

 ## Docker Container

 There is a Dockerfile and docker-compose.yml in the [docker](docker) folder.
 This is based on the Microsoft SQL Server 2019 container running on Ubuntu.
 It installs all of the necessary applications to run pyshopify and a database instance to write to.